 7. Not prepping your cloth diapers.

 Natural fiber (cotton, hemp, bamboo) diapers and inserts still have some of their natural oils in the fibers and need to be “prepped” before first use.
-This means washing (with detergent) and drying 3-5 times to remove all the oils.
+This means washing (with detergent) and drying at least 3-5 times to remove all the oils.
 If you don’t prep your diapers, they won’t absorb properly and you’ll be disappointed in their performance.

 8. Having too few diapers.